A Short Guide on Scientific Writing

 The introduction to your manuscript sets the stage for your research and broadly serves three purposes:

-1. To introduce the background of your study (through a short literature review)
+- To introduce the background of your study through a short literature review

-3. To outline the approach taken to tackle the research question
+- To outline the approach taken to address the research question

-An important part of the introduction is the last paragraph, where you introduce the research question with a phrase like “The aim of the present study is to determine …/test the hypothesis of … ”.
-This paragraph ends with a sentence like: “We approach this problem through … (modelling/field sampling/a particular technique or method/ etc)”.
-Do not explain the entire method, merely provide the necessary keywords.
+An important part of the introduction is the final paragraph, where you introduce the research question with a phrase such as “The aim of the present study was to determine …/test the hypothesis that …”.
+This paragraph should end with a sentence such as “We approached this problem through … (modelling/field sampling/a particular technique or method/etc.).”
+Do not explain the entire method; merely provide the necessary keywords.

-By adhering to this convention, a reader can quickly skip to the last paragraph of your introduction and decide whether your paper is relevant to them or not.
+By adhering to this convention, readers can quickly skip to the final paragraph of your introduction and decide whether your paper is relevant to them.

 DOs

-• Clearly formulate what you are doing (your research questions) and why (motivation and relevance)
+- Clearly formulate what you are doing (your research question) and why (motivation and relevance).

-• Clearly indicate which part of the research questions have already been addressed by others and how you intend to complement/change the existing knowledge
+- Clearly indicate which parts of the research question have already been addressed by others and how you intend to complement, refine, or change existing knowledge.

 DON’Ts

-• Do not make this section too long as your reader may lose interest otherwise
+- Do not make this section too long, as your reader may otherwise lose interest.

-In this section you describe the study area, the laboratory or numerical procedures used for the analyses, in short, every part of the protocol you followed from collecting the samples to obtaining the final data point.
+In this section, you describe the study area, laboratory procedures, numerical procedures, and analyses used—in short, every relevant part of the protocol you followed, from sample collection to obtaining the final data point.
 This serves two purposes:

-1. If you are using a new method or if your results turn out to be surprising or controversial, a meticulous description of your method will allow others to repeat your steps exactly and thereby either confirm or disproof your findings
+- If you are using a new method or if your results turn out to be surprising or controversial, a meticulous description of your methods will allow others to repeat your steps and thereby either confirm or disprove your findings.

-2. By demonstrating that you have followed best practises in your methodology, you can protect yourself from unwarranted criticism
+- By demonstrating that you followed best practices in your methodology, you can protect yourself from unwarranted criticism.

 DOs